 Since writing this article Alex Tait, founder of Entropy, and Benedict Pringle, founder of politicaladvertising.co.uk have launched the politically neutral and not for profit Coalition For Reform In Political Advertising.
-The Coalition is calling on Parliament to implement a four-point plan to reform political advertising: Legislate so that all paid-for political adverts can be viewed by the public […]
+For up to date news on this initiative please visit https://reformpoliticaladvertising.org/blog/ The Coalition is calling on Parliament to implement a four-point plan to reform political advertising: Legislate so that […]

 Approaching the end of our first year at Entropy and we are giving 10% of our profits to good causes